joshuapetes2018-ctrl/joshuapetes2018-ctrl/README.md

 # 👋 Hi, I’m Josh

-I’m a cybersecurity student at WGU building hands-on projects to prepare for a role in **SOC analysis and threat detection**.
+I’m a cybersecurity student at Western Governors University building hands-on projects to prepare for a role in **SOC analysis and threat detection**.
 My focus is on **network traffic analysis, log monitoring, and SIEM dashboards** using tools like **Splunk, Wireshark, and Python**.

 ---